Frequently Asked Questions

 How long will my benefits last?

 That depends on your age at the time the disability begins.
-If you are disabled before age 62, benefits under this plan are payable up to age 67.
+If you are disabled before age 62, benefits are payable up to age 67.
 If you are disabled at age 62, benefits are payable for up to 60 months.
 From age 63 to 69, the benefit period is reduced in six-month increments, depending upon your age at the time the disability begins.
 From age 70 to 75, benefits are payable up to 12 months.

-If you are disabled due to mental, nervous, or emotional disorders before age 69, benefits under this plan are limited to 24 months.
+If you are disabled due to mental, nervous, or emotional disorders before age 69, benefits are limited to 24 months.
 At age 69 and 70, benefits are limited to 18 and 12 months, respectively.
 This limitation does not apply to any period you are institutionalized in any treatment facility.

 What if my health declines?
 Will my rates go up?